SAP-samples/teched2022-IN261/exercises/ex1/README.md

-# Exercise 1 - Explore Standard Events in SAP S/4HANA Cloud (optional)
+# Exercise 1 - Explore Standard Events in SAP S/4HANA Cloud (demo)

 THIS IS AN OPTIONAL EXERCISE TO PROVIDE YOU WITH A REAL END-TO-END VIEW.
 IT PROVIDES YOU WITH A BACKGROUND ON SAP S/4HANA AND SAP S/4HANA CLOUD EVENTS.